PivotPHP/website/pt/docs/why-pivotphp.md

 ## 📄 Licença

-O HelixPHP é um software open-source licenciado sob a [licença MIT](LICENSE).
+O PivotPHP é um software open-source licenciado sob a [licença MIT](LICENSE).

 ---